gbraad-unitedstack/tools-training/md/index.md

 An ethernet bridge is a device commonly used to connect different networks of ethernets together, so that these ethernets will appear as one ethernet to the participants.

-## arping
-Arping is a computer software tool for discovering and probing hosts on a computer network.
-Arping probes hosts on the attached network link by sending Link Layer frames using the Address Resolution Protocol request method addressed to a host identified by its MAC address of the network interface.
-The utility program may use ARP to resolve an IP

 ## strace